 How much does it cost to insure a Nissan?

-While the average cost of full coverage car insurance is $1,674 per year based on 2021 rates gathered from Quadrant Information Services, your vehicle’s features could affect that price in addition to other factors.
+However, there are a variety of factors that will impact your car insurance premium besides the make and model of your car.
 For instance, a car that comes equipped with state-of-the-art safety equipment makes it less likely for a driver to crash their vehicle.
 For that reason, insurance premiums are generally lower.
 By contrast, a car designed for speed may be costlier to insure since insurance companies would likely view its driver as higher risk.

 - Price of parts: Nissan parts are relatively cheap compared to the cost of parts for the average vehicle.
 For this reason, car insurance for Nissans may be slightly cheaper due to less expensive repairs.